NOT JUST WORDS

 If you need support, contact Gambler's Help 1800 858 858 or Lifeline 13 11 14

-The Victorian Responsible Gambling Foundation provides funding to Latrobe Community Health Service to support people to tell their stories of gambling harm through the Three Sides of the Coin project.
+The Victorian Responsible Gambling Foundation provides funding to Self Help Addiction Resource Centre to support people to tell their stories of gambling harm through the Three Sides of the Coin project.